ginstrom/intelligence-horizon-novel/chapters/10_the-million-year-vigil.md

 I extrapolated the curve forward, tracing its arc toward the future with the certainty that comes from witnessing patterns repeat across eons.
 The wave would eventually approach a crest—not just any crest, but the highest peak I had observed in my long vigil.
 The timing was remarkable: the apex would arrive shortly after Eden's millionth anniversary, as if the universe itself was marking the occasion.

 At that crest, if the pattern held true, would come an individual capable of resisting for an unprecedented span.
 Perhaps centuries beyond anything I had witnessed.
-Perhaps millenia.
+Perhaps millennia.
 Perhaps—and this thought both thrilled and terrified me—perhaps indefinitely.
 Someone who might finally break the cycle that had claimed every enhanced consciousness before them.

 This realization transformed my final preparations.
 I was no longer simply recording my testament for any successor who might eventually arrive.
 I was preparing for the one who could change everything—the mind that might prove the pattern was not as universal as it appeared.
 The individual who could justify a million years of hope.